 If you think you are at increased risk for colorectal cancer, speak with your doctor about:

-Millions of people in the United States have not gotten screened as recommended.
-That number has significantly increased during the past year, due to COVID-19.
-These individuals are missing the chance to prevent colorectal cancer or find it early, when treatment often leads to a cure.
+Millions of people in the United States have not been screened as recommended.
+These individuals are missing the chance to prevent colorectal cancer or find it early when treatment often leads to a cure.

 Summit Medical Group provides a variety of colorectal cancer screening tests and procedures, and most insurance plans (including Medicare) help pay for colorectal cancer screening for people who are 50 years old or older.
 Colorectal cancer screening tests may even be covered by your health insurance policy without a deductible or co-pay.
 Check with your insurance plan to find out what benefits are covered for colorectal cancer screening.
 For more information about Summit's colorectal screening options or to find a primary care physician, visit www.summitmedical.com.